-Around Webster: Qasem at Clingendael, Smith book on media literacy, Borgerding elected to MLA
+Around Webster: Qasem at Clingendael, Smith on media literacy, Borgerding leads MLA

 Recent professional accomplishments by Webster University community members include: